Activism promotes positive change in our society. We show personalities who inspire us to become active ourselves

 1. Patrisse Cullors-Brignac

-Current relevance: The growth of the Black Lives Matter network founded by Cullors-Brignac is due to the recurring pattern of brutal violence against African-American people in recent years.
+Current relevance: The reason for the growth of the Black Lives Matter network founded by Cullors-Brignac is the recurring pattern of brutal violence against African-American people in recent years.
 The fact that the #BlackLivesMatter is by no means new, but that many people are dealing with it for the first time due to current media interest, emphasizes the importance of activists like Cullors-Brignac.
 And in this sense makes it clear that the support of the network can not only take place at given times and events that shake the world.
 Rather, it is important to remain active until there is positive - possibly systemic - change.